VasiliuTeodor/Exam_questions/README.md

    But while the `server` can comunicate with more `clients` at the same time, a `client` canno't comunicate with more `servers` at one time.

    Examples:
    An `api` (meaning the server), gets a request from the `client`.
-The `api` will send the request further to the `database` and then a response will be sent back with a status depending on whether the request was succesful or not.
+The `api` will send the request further to the `database` and then a response will be sent back with a status depending on whether the request was successful or not.

    ![alt.txt](/IMAGES/client-server-comunication.png)